-- With new or worsening objective neurologic deficits neurologic deficits on exam, as above - Failure of conservative treatment for at least six (6) weeks within the last six (6) months16 - With progression or worsening of symptoms during the course of conservative treatment - With an abnormal electromyography (EMG) or nerve conduction study (if performed) indicating a lumbar radiculopathy.
-(EMG is not recommended to determine the cause of axial lumbar, thoracic, or cervical spine pain.
-(NASS, 2013))15. - Isolated back pain in pediatric population17 (ACR, 2016) conservative care not required if red flags present (see combination request below cervical and thoracic spine may also be indicated) - Red flags that prompt imaging should include the presence of: age 5 or younger, constant pain, pain lasting >4 weeks, abnormal neurologic examination, early morning stiffness and/or gelling; night pain that prevents or disrupts sleep; radicular pain; fever; weight loss; malaise; postural changes (e.g., kyphosis or scoliosis); and limp (or refusal to walk in a younger child <5yo) AND initial radiographs have been performed^{18, 19} (Bernstein, 2007; Feldman, 2006) - Back pain associated with suspected inflammation, infection, or malignancy
+- With new or worsening objective neurologic deficits on exam, as above - Failure of conservative treatment for at least six (6) weeks within the last six (6) months16 - With progression or worsening of symptoms during the course of conservative treatment - With an abnormal electromyography (EMG) or nerve conduction study (if performed) indicating a lumbar radiculopathy.
+(EMG is not recommended to determine the cause of axial lumbar, thoracic, or cervical spine pain.)15 - Isolated back pain in pediatric population17 conservative care not required if red flags present-AND initial radiographs have been performed. - Red flags that prompt imaging should include the presence of: - Aage 5 or younger, OR - Ceonstant pain, OR, - Ppain lasting > 4 weeks, OR - Aabnormal neurologic examination, OR - Eearly morning stiffness and/or gelling, OR; - Namight pain that prevents or disrupts sleep, OR; radicular pain; - Radicular pain, OR - Ffever or weight loss or malaise, OR - W; weight loss; malaise; - Ppostural changes (e.g., kyphosis or scoliosis), OR; and - L-limp (or refusal to walk in a younger child <5yo) AND initial radiographs have been performed^{18, 19}

-As part of initial pre-operative / post-operative / procedural evaluation ("CT best examination to assess for hardware complication, extent of fusion" ^{16, 20} (ACR, 2015; Rao, 2018) and MRI for cord, nerve root compression, disc pathology or post-op infection)
+As part of initial pre-operative / post-operative / procedural evaluation ("CT best examination to assess for hardware complication, extent of fusion and pseudoarthorsis "16, 20 and MRI for cord, nerve root compression, disc pathology or post-op infection)

 - For preoperative evaluation/planning - CSF leak highly suspected and supported by patient history and/or physical exam findings (leak (known or suspected spontaneous (idiopathic) intracranial hypotension (SIH), post lumbar puncture headache, post spinal surgery headache, orthostatic headache, rhinorrhea or otorrhea, or cerebrospinal-venous fistula)) - A follow-up study may be needed to help evaluate a patient's progress after treatment, procedure, intervention, or surgery in the last 6 months.
-Documentation requires a medical reason that clearly indicates why additional imaging is needed for the type and area(s) requested (routine surveillance post-op not indicated without symptoms) - Changing neurologic status post-operatively - Surgical infection as evidenced by signs/symptoms, laboratory, or prior imaging findings - Residual Nor new or changing neurological deficits or symptoms post-operatively 20, 21 (Rao, 2018) see neurological deficit section above - When combo requests (see above statement+) are submitted (i.e., MRI and CT of the spine), the office notes should clearly document the need for both studies to be done simultaneously, i.e., the need for both soft tissue and bony anatomy is required22 (Fisher, 2013) - Combination requests where both lumbar spine CT and MRI lumbar spine are both approvable (not an all-inclusive list) - Pathologic or complex fractures - Malignant process of spine with both bony and soft tissue involvement

-Clearly documented indication for bony and soft tissue abnormality where assessment will change management for the patient
+Documentation requires a medical reason that clearly indicates why additional imaging is needed for the type and area(s) requested (routine surveillance post-op not indicated without symptoms) - Surgical infection as evidenced by signs/symptoms, laboratory, or prior imaging findings - New or changing neurological deficits or symptoms post-operatively ^{20, 21} see neurological deficit section above - When combo requests (see above statement+) are submitted (i.e., MRI and CT of the spine), the office notes should clearly document the need for both studies to be done simultaneously, i.e., the need for both soft tissue and bony anatomy is required22 - Combination requests where both lumbar spine CT and MRI lumbar spine are both approvable (not an all-inclusive list) - Pathologic or complex fractures - Malignant process of spine with both bony and soft tissue involvement - Clearly documented indication for bony and soft tissue abnormality where assessment will change management for the patient

-For evaluation of trauma or acute injury23 (ACR, 2018)
+For evaluation of trauma or acute injury23

-- Presents with any of the neurological deficits as above- - With progression or worsening of symptoms during the course of conservative treatment - History of underlying spinal abnormalities (i.e., ankylosing spondylitis or diffuse idiopathic skeletal hyperostosis) (Both MRI and CT would be approvable) both MRI and CT are approvable24 (Koivikko, 2008) - When the patient is clinically unevaluable or there are preliminary imaging findings (x-ray or CT) needing further evaluation
+- Presents with any of the neurological deficits as above - With progression or worsening of symptoms during the course of conservative treatment - History of underlying spinal abnormalities (i.e., ankylosing spondylitis or diffuse idiopathic skeletal hyperostosis) (Both MRI and CT would be approvable) 24 - When the patient is clinically unevaluable or there are preliminary imaging findings (x-ray or CT) needing further evaluation

 ("MRI and CT provide complementary information.
-When indicated it is appropriate to perform both examinations") (ACR, 2018).23
+When indicated it is appropriate to perform both examinations").23